 Changing your hair is a fun way to shake up your look, and a new haircut can even help you get out of a rut when you feel stuck or unmotivated.
 The downside is that hair grows slowly, but there are ways to add length that are much quicker than waiting for your natural tresses to grow.
 Whether you regret your last chop or you just want to try something different for a special occasion, here are four ways to enjoy long hair styles when you have short hair.

 Whether they’re glued, taped or clipped in, extensions are an easy and popular way to add length and volume to your hair.
 Extensions are pieces of natural human hair that can be washed and styled just like your real hair.
 Depending on the application method, they can last anywhere from a few hours to several weeks.
+Get them put in by a professional, buy some proper styling tools like those at Usmooth, and play around with your extension style for at least 6 weeks.
 Hair extensions can also be reused if you take good care of them.

 A weave is a special type of hair extension that is woven onto your existing hair instead of attached to the scalp with adhesive or clipped to the root.
 Weaves look more natural and last longer than extensions and can even be used to conceal hair loss.
 However, the installation process is longer and more uncomfortable.
 It’s also important to make sure that weaves are installed properly to avoid damaging your hair.